Metal detector coils explained

 Most, if not all metal detector search coils will be of a Concentric type or a Double D type.
 Search coil shapes can differ from being perfectly circular to being slightly elliptical or oval in shape but essentially work exactly the same, depending on their type.

-The electromagnetic fields produced by these two coil types have different characteristics in the way they are shaped and way they operate.
+The electromagnetic fields produced by these two coil types have different characteristics in the way they are shaped and way they operate penetrating the ground.

 Metal detector coils